jfilby/nexus/docs/project_architecture.md

 At a high-level a Nexus project consists of:
 - Config files
 - Environment scripts
-- Source files organized into modules
+- Source files organized for modules (apps/libraries)

 ## Config Files